Tom Astley – Lead Physiotherapist

 Laura is a former gymnast, cheerleader and the sports and dance therapist of the team.
 In 2018, she graduated with first class honours in Sports and Dance Therapy from London Metropolitan University.

 Laura has previously worked as artistic, rhythmic and acrobatic gymnastics coach in Milan and she currently coaches general gymnastics.
 In 2016, Laura qualified as level 2 gym instructor and has gained ample experience in the field.
 Furthermore, she has recently been awarded with a certificate in judging level 1 floor and vault and she is currently undertaking Level 1 Women artistic gymnastics coaching qualification with British gymnastics.

 During the university career, she took part to different sports events as athlete and therapist: she competed for the cheerleading all star team and the women’s rugby team.
 In 2017, she qualified as level 1-2 cheerleading coach and lead the LMU cheerleading team as captain and official coach for the season 2017/18.
-She took part to the dance showcase 2017 and 2018 organised by the LMU competitive dance team as host, dancer and choreographer.
 In 2017, she participated as sports and dance therapist at UAL Dancathlon and took part to the yearly dance screening at the London Contemporary Dance School.

 Laura has gained experience in the rehabilitation of a wide range of dance styles such as ballet, jazz, contemporary, latin, vogue, waacking, heels and she looks forward to enrich her knowledge in new disciplines such as burlesque, pole dance and circus arts.

 Despite the specialisation in dance, Laura has previous worked with both patients from sedentary lifestyles to high sports performance level (Football, hockey, basketball, rugby, football, netball, badminton, boxing, karate, cheerleading, dance, tennis), different conditions and injury severity.